The First Nations 102: Understanding a Culture

 Today, the Metis are also a proud nation of people who celebrate their heritage with stories, music, drumming, cultural foods, jigging, arts and crafts.
 They are often intermediaries in the community also defending a more natural way of life.
 Many work on cultural activities, on boards, volunteer organizations and to defend the First Nations.

 Annually, there are festivals held across Canada to celebrate Metis and First Nations heritage and the public are welcome to learn and participate.
 In Quebec, there is Festival de Bonhomme and in Winnipeg, there is Festival de Voyageur.
 The largest Metis Festival takes place annually at the Historical Site in Batoche, Saskatchewan in the late spring and is named Batoche Days.
-The rebellions ended in 1885 at Batoche and thus the festival is a resonating celebration through the years to celebrate Metis culture.
+The rebellions ended in 1885 at Batoche, as mentioned, and thus the festival is a resonating celebration through the years to celebrate Metis culture.

 Ceremony and Celebrations